soxueren/atsd/installation/ubuntu-debian-offline.md

 apt-get --print-uris --yes install atsd | grep ^\' | cut -d\' -f2 | xargs wget
 ```

-Copy `atsd_with_dependencies` directory to the target machine where ATSD will be installed.
+Copy the `atsd_with_dependencies` directory to the target machine where ATSD will be installed.

 Install dependencies: